-The biggest part of the Austro-Hungarian troops, reinforced by German regiments, fought in the icy winter in the Carpathian mountains.
-They were badly equipped and hardly prepared for such a war.
-There were only a few fortified roads and railroad lines, scarce food and shelter from the icy cold for man and animal, and the supplies of ammunition and food arrived late if at all.
+The biggest part of the Austro-Hungarian troops, reinforced by German regiments, fought in the icy winter in the Carpathian Mountains.
+However, they were badly equipped and hardly prepared for such a war.
+There were only a few fortified roads and railroad lines, scarce food and shelter from the icy cold for man and animal.
+Moreover, the supplies of ammunition and food arrived late if at all.

-“Hundreds of thousands of soldiers fight in the icy Carpathian winter,” Joscha wrote, “Papa has mobilized all the tailoring companies Mama has worked with, they are now producing warm clothes on his account so that at least some of the poor guys out there are protected against the cold, but it is getting harder and harder to get stuff.
-We have rented a truck and driven clothes and other supplies to the front ourselves because transportation of supplies is badly organized.
+“Hundreds of thousands of soldiers are fighting in the icy Carpathian winter,” Joscha wrote.
+“Papa has mobilized all the tailoring companies Mama has worked with, they are now producing warm clothes on his account.
+So we can at least help protect some poor guys out there against the cold, but it is getting harder and harder to get stuff.
+We have rented a truck and drive clothes and other supplies to the front ourselves, that’s the only way.

 Counter-attack and advance to the east

 In the East of the German Empire Hindenburg’s troops had stopped the Russian advance, in the winter battler at the Masurian lakes in February 1915 they had driven the Russians out of the country.
-But it was obvious to the German High Command that the Austro-Hungarian army was no longer able to hold the front in Galicia, so the German Chief of General Staff Falkenhayn suggested to his Austrian colleague Conrad von Hötzendorf a combined well-planned advance in Galicia.
+But it was obvious to the German High Command that the Austro-Hungarian army was no longer able to hold the front in Galicia.
+For this reason, the German Chief of General Staff Falkenhayn suggested to his Austrian colleague Conrad von Hötzendorf a combined well-planned advance in Galicia.

 At Gorlice-Tarnów, early May 1915, the combined German and Austrian-Hungarian armies achieved a remarkable breakthrough.
-By mid May German troops reached the San river, on June 4th Przemysl was re-conquered, on June 22 Austro-Hungarian troops marched into Lemberg.
+By mid-May, German troops reached the San river, on June 4th, Przemysl was re-conquered.
+Then, on June 22, Austro-Hungarian troops marched into Lemberg.

-Now the military leaders would not content themselves with one well-planned advance.
-The Russian army was at least as drained by the Carpathian winter as the Austrian-Hungarian troops; now they should advance as far as possible into enemy territory.
+Now the military leaders would not content themselves with one well-planned blow.
+The Russian army was at least as exhausted by the Carpathian winter as the Austrian-Hungarian troops.
+For this reason, they decided to push the offensive as far as possible into enemy territory.
 In the north and east, German forces invaded Warsaw, Kaunas, Brest-Litovsk, and Vilna in August and September.
-Russian-Poland, Lithuania, Kurland and Western Ukraine fell to the German Reich; it was only in September that the advance was stopped shortly before Riga.
+Russian-Poland, Lithuania, Kurland, and Western Ukraine fell to the German Reich; only in September did the advance come to a halt just outside Riga.
 Millions of people were on the run.
-In the conquered territories in the East a new military state “Oberost” was established under the command of General Ludendorff.
+In the conquered territories in the East, a new military state was established under the command of General Ludendorff – the Land Ober Ost.